LewisResearchGroup/digestR/README.md

 This guide is intended to give an overview of DigestR's functions.

 ## How to install digestR package from GitHub
-DigestR was tested with `R v4.4.1`.
+DigestR was tested with `R v4.3.1`, and `R v4.4.1`.

+We recommend using R '4.3' or later versions.
+In case of dependencies issues, use the renv package to reproduce the exact environment used.
+See section 'Reproducing R environment'

 ### Prerequisites